TrueAquarius/Hello.ChatBot/README.md

 # Hello.ChatBot

 This is a simple Chatbot using **Azure OpenAI**.
 It runs in your Console.

+Like all my "Hello"-projects, this is more a Hello World version of a chat bot. however, it has evolved into a quite useful tool for those peole who want to user their own instance of OpenAI.

 ## Features
 - Chat with your Azure OpenAI instance from your Console